Canon SX530 vs Leica Q Typ 116

 It is notable that the Q Typ 116 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX530 does not feature such an accessory-socket.

-Both the SX530 and the Q Typ 116 have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the Q Typ 116 have been discontinued, but can regularly be found used on ebay.
 The SX530 was replaced by the Canon SX540, while the Q Typ 116 was followed by the Leica Q2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the SX530 and Q Typ 116 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Leica Q Typ 116 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX530 or the Leica Q Typ 116 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.